aws-samples/step-functions-workflows-collection/human-task-reminder/README.md

-# Parallel Translate Text
+# Human Task w/ Reminder

-This workflow will create a State Machine and a DynamoDB table.
-The State Machine will accept text from any language and will call out to Amazon Translate service API to convert to Spanish, French, and Japanese in parallel.
-Once all translated values are returned the output array is parsed into a JSON object and a Put request is sent to DynamoDB for later use.
-The UUID instrinsic function is used as a key for the DyanmoDB item
+This application will create a State Machine, an SNS topic, and a DynamoDB Table.
+The State Machine will create a UUID and save to DDB with Task Status as false.
+It will then send a Task Token to Human via SNS and wait for task to be completed.
+At the same a loop will start that will Sleep for X seconds and then check Task Status in DDB.
+It will send a Reminder and loop to begining until Task Status is true.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.